sikj96/sikj96/README.md

 ### 👋 im Simon

 Junior web developer with focus on frontend.<br />
-Currently vue.js as my primary framework, but im also familiar with both react.js & angular.js.
+Currently using vue.js as my primary framework, but im also familiar with both react.js & angular.js.

 ### 🏫 Educations:
 - Multimedia Designer | Focus on graphic design